pocc/tshark.dev/content/analyze/add_context/tshark_decryption.md

 files (and other small files) get decrypted, but no html or css files.

 ## WPA2 Decryption

+This section is possible due to the amazing content at [mrncciew.com](https://mrncciew.com), by Rasika Nayanajith.
+If you want to get better with 802.11, start your journey here.

 ### 1. Get your capture